What Is A Carry In Basketball

-Carrying in basketball is a violation in which a player “carries” the ball or allows his hand to go underneath the ball while dribbling.
-If a player stops his dribble by supporting the ball from underneath (even for a second) and then continues to dribble, this is considered a carry.
-In other words, a player cannot pause his dribble to lift the ball in the air with his palms facing up.
+Carrying in basketball is a violation in which a player “carries” the ball or allows their hand to go underneath the ball while dribbling.
+If a player stops their dribble by supporting the ball from underneath (even for a second) and then continues to dribble, this is considered a carry.
+In other words, a player cannot pause his dribble to lift the ball in the air with their palms facing up.
 This violation is also known as palming.

 The two types of carrying violations in basketball are double dribbles and palming.
 When a player holds the ball with both hands after dribbling and then starts dribbling again without bringing the ball above their head, it is a double dribble.
 Palming occurs when a player touches or supports the ball on the bottom or side with one hand, preventing continuous dribbling.